IOLVIVEK/HOL-ASPNETAzureWebSitesVS2012/HOL.md

 	_Git initialization and first commit_

 1. Push your web site to the remote **Git** repository by running the following command.
 Replace the placeholder with the URL you obtained from the Windows Azure Management Portal.
-You will be promted for your deployment password.
+You will be prompted for your deployment password.

 	<!-- mark:1-2 -->
 	````CommandPrompt